ubcsailingclub/scripts/README.md

 1. After logging into your Wild Apricot Admin account, go to `admin/contacts/` to download a list of contacts.
 Include the `User ID, Membership status, Subscribed to emails, and Archived` fields.

 2. Go to `admin/emails/log/`, and find the last few newsletters that were sent through Wild Apricot (Search UBSea).
-Export `User ID` and `Opened` fields.
+Export `User ID`, `Opened`, and `Clicked` fields.

 3. Replace the file names in the script with those that you just downloaded (marked UDPATE).
+Also update the output filename at the end of the script.
 Keep in mind the full file path.

 4. Ensure pandas is installed.
 Run the script.